vine77/nebula-workflow-examples/deploy-nodejs-app-to-k8s/README.md

 <h4 align="center"><img src="../media/deploy-nodejs-app-to-k8s.png" alt="Deploy Nodejs App to K8s Workflow"></h4>

 ## Pre-requisites
+This Workflow assumes that you have a publicly accessible Kubernetes cluster.

 This Workflow requires configuration of the following secrets:

 | Secret        | Description   | Notes   |